 And maybe it is not really a question of which infrastructure over which, which mode over which, and which road user over which.
 It is about the whole transport system and the choices and decisions made by the people at the helm of this system.
 What happens to the cycle tracks or footpaths may seem like a blip in the system of transport because people will continue to cycle, people will find ways to walk, people will negotiate, perhaps by putting themselves in greater danger, but they will.
 However, the fact that an authority decides, the fact that a city decides that the everyday reality and lives of people are less important in comparison to the grandeur and ‘necessity’ of Metro is much more worrisome.

 Plans are afoot to demolish this walkway near SNDT and replace it with a new one.

 The flyover near Paud Phata will not be touched however.
 Metro stretch is going to be parallel to this flyover

-Written by Swati Pathak
+Photographs and story by Swati Pathak